tareqanwar/cv/README.md

 <td>

-2+ years experience on various personal projects.
+4+ years experience on various projects during Funnel Geeks and some recent personal project.

 </td>